Lebara Mobile is a mobile network with international calling at its heart, as many of its plans let you call dozens of destinations at no extra cost.

 The network was also awarded ‘Best Customer Service’ at the Mobile Industry Awards 2023.

-Lebara is a great choice if you plan to regularly call international numbers or want to regularly roam in India.
+Lebara is a great choice if you plan to regularly call international numbers or want to regularly roam in India or China.
 It’s also a solid choice if you just want the flexibility of not being tied into a contract – though lots of other networks offer similar flexibility.

 It also includes free extras like Wi-Fi Calling and VoLTE, but it doesn’t offer handsets on a contract, making it a bit limited.